 Justin is a member of NATS (National Association of Teachers of Singing,) VASTA (Voice and Speech Trainer’s Association,) The Voice Foundation, Actors Equity, Screen Actors Guild, and AFTRA (American Film, Television and Radio Association.)
 He is also recognized as a Distinguished Voice Professional with NYSTA (New York Singing Teachers Association) and also serves on the Board of Directors.

 Justin has taught as a master teacher of Pop/Rock/R&B and Musical Theatre for NYSTA Comparative Vocal Pedagogy program, has been featured by the Learning Annex as a guest teacher, and has given master classes throughout the country.
-A born teacher, Justin has enthusiastically worked with a vast array of students - from beginning singers to celebrity clients, to Broadway singers and recording stars.
+A born teacher, Justin has enthusiastically worked with a vast array of students - from beginning singers to celebrity clients, such as Kevin Bacon, to Broadway singers and recording stars.
 Justin has worked with literally thousands of singers in New York and holds a strong reputation internationally, with private students from over 40 countries.

 Justin has coached performers toward winning their first Broadway roles, starting their recording careers, receiving their first callbacks, getting cast in their first show, receiving their Equity card, solidifying representation with major talent agents, getting into top music schools and universities, completing successful demo recordings, and working at almost every major regional theatre in the country.